Tendaguru Formation: Excavation history

-The Tendaguru Beds as a fossil deposit were first discovered in 1906, when German pharmacist, chemical analyst and mining engineer Bernhard Wilhelm Sattler, on his way to a mine south of the Mbemkure River in German East Africa (today Tanzania), was shown by his local staff enormous bones weathering out of the path near the base of Tendaguru Hill, 10 km south of Mtapaia (close to Nambiranji village, Mipingo ward, 60 km northwest of Lindi town).
-Because of its morphology, the hill was locally known as "steep hill": "tendaguru" in the language of the local Wamwera people.
-Sattler sent a report of the discoveries that found its way to German palaeontologist Eberhard Fraas, then on a round trip through Africa, who visited the site in 1907 and with the aid of Sattler recovered two partial skeletons of enormous size.
+The Tendaguru Beds as a fossil deposit were first discovered in 1906, when German pharmacist, chemical analyst and mining engineer Bernhard Wilhelm Sattler, on his way to a mine south of the Mbemkure River in German East Africa in today's Tanzania, was shown by his local staff enormous bones weathering out of the path near the base of Tendaguru Hill, 10 km south of Mtapaia (close to Nambiranji village, Mipingo ward, 60 km northwest of Lindi town).
+Because of its morphology, the hill was locally known as "steep hill" or "tendaguru" in the language of the local Wamwera people.
+Sattler forwarded his report on the giant bones to the Kommission für die landeskundliche Erforschung der deutschen Schutzgebiete ("Commission for the Geographical Investigation of the German Protectorates"), headed by the geographer Hans Meyer.
+Meyer, in turn, wrote to the palaeontologist Eberhard Fraas, who was in East Africa at that time, and urged him to hasten to the Tendaguru site.
+The latter visited the site in 1907 and, with the aid of Sattler, recovered two partial skeletons of enormous size.

-Following the discovery in 1906, teams from the Museum für Naturkunde, Berlin (1907–1913), and the British Museum (Natural History), London (1924–1931) launched a series of collecting expeditions that remain unequalled in scope and ambition.
-Led by the vision and influence of geologist Wilhelm von Branca, the German expeditions were particularly successful, in large part because the project was taken up as a matter of national ambition (Germany was then a young nation, having been unified by von Bismarck less than 40 years earlier) and enjoyed the benevolence of many wealthy patrons.
-Eventually, nearly 250 tons of bones, representing an entirely new dinosaur fauna that remains the best understood assemblage from all of former Gondwana, was shipped to Berlin.
+Following the discovery in 1906, teams from the Museum für Naturkunde, Berlin (1907–1913), and later the British Museum (Natural History), London (1924–1931) launched a series of collecting expeditions that remain unequalled in scope and ambition.
+Led by the vision and influence of geologist Wilhelm von Branca, the German expeditions were particularly successful.
+This was largely due as the project was regarded as a matter of national ambition of the German Empire and enjoyed the benevolence of wealthy patrons.
+Eventually, nearly 250 tons of fossils were shipped to Berlin, representing an entirely new dinosaur fauna that remains the best understood assemblage from all of former Gondwana.

 From there, the material was transported to Fraas' institution, the Royal Natural History Collection in Stuttgart, Germany.
-Fraas described two species in the badly known genus "Gigantosaurus"; G. robustus and G. africanus (today Janenschia robusta and Tornieria africana, respectively).
+Fraas described two species in the badly known genus "Gigantosaurus"; G. robustus and G. africanus (today Janenschia robusta and Tornieria africana, respectively.

 German Tendaguru Expedition

-The Berlin's Natural History Museum excavated at Tendaguru hill and in the surroundings for four years.
+The Berlin Natural History Museum excavated at Tendaguru hill and in the surroundings for four years.
 From 1909 through 1911, Werner Janensch as expedition leader and Edwin Hennig as assistant directed excavations, while Hans Reck and his wife Ina Reck led the 1912 field season.
-Other European participants include Hans von Staff.
-In the rainy seasons the scientists explored the geology of the colony German East Africa on long safaris.
+Other European participants included Hans von Staff.
+In the rainy seasons the scientists explored the geology of German East Africa on long safaris.